Skip to content

 const analyzer = new Analyzer(triangulatedWarpedMap)

-// Analyze to get all infos, warnings and errors
+// Analyze to get all info, warnings and errors

 const warnings = analyzer.getWarnings()